Amazon Seller Statistics 2026: 200+ Verified Stats & Data | Ecom Brainly

 01

-Amazon commands roughly 40% of all US ecommerce.
-Below are the headline figures that define the platform every seller operates inside.
-Understanding what Seller Central is and how the marketplace works is the foundation for everything that follows.
+Amazon controls roughly 40% of all US ecommerce.
+The platform processed approximately $1.96 billion in sales every single day in 2025.
+Below are the verified headline figures that define the environment every seller operates inside.
+If you are new to selling, start with what Seller Central is and how it works before diving into the stats.

-Share of total US ecommerce market in 2025
+Amazon’s share of total US retail ecommerce in 2025

-Nearest competitor Walmart sits at approximately 7%.
-Amazon earns roughly 40 cents of every ecommerce dollar spent in the US.
+Nearest competitor Walmart sits at around 9.2%, with Apple a distant third at 3.2%.
+Amazon earns roughly 40 cents of every retail ecommerce dollar spent in the United States.

 eMarketer / Statista 2025